Note: This article was originally written in the autumn of 2016

-Donald J Trump is an unconventional presidential candidate in almost every sense imaginable, not least in his willingness to defy taboos.
-Of all the presumed norms he has ignored, possibly the one that has created most consternation has been his repeated claim that the election is “rigged” against him and his refusal, in the third presidential debate, to say whether he would accept the result: “I’ll keep you in suspense,” he promised.
+Donald J Trump was an unconventional presidential candidate in almost every sense imaginable, not least in his willingness to defy taboos.
+Of all the presumed norms he ignored, possibly the one that created most consternation was his repeated claim that the election is “rigged” against him and his refusal, in the third presidential debate in 2016, to say whether he would accept the result: “I’ll keep you in suspense,” he promised.

-Allegations that the system is rigged have long been a staple of Trump’s campaign; he began complaining of a rigged process during the primaries early in the spring.
-When Trump talks about the election being rigged he seems to mean it on two levels: he alleges that the media is biased against him and therefore that voters’ minds have been poisoned against him.
-But he has also suggested that there will be widespread voter fraud, that the election might be “stolen” from him, and he has warned his supporters to “watch your polling booths”.
+Allegations that the system is rigged were a staple of Trump’s 2016 campaign; he began complaining of a rigged process during the primaries early in the spring.
+When Trump talked about the election being rigged he seemed to mean it on two levels: he alleged that the media is biased against him and therefore that voters’ minds have been poisoned against him.
+But he also suggested that there would be widespread voter fraud, that the election might be “stolen” from him, and he warned his supporters to “watch your polling booths”.
 One man at a Trump rally was quoted by the Boston Globe saying he was going to take his candidate’s advice and go to the polls, look for people who “don’t speak American” and “make them a little bit nervous”.

-Trump is the first presidential nominee of a major party to make allegations of systemic fraud central to his campaign, but his line taps into a deep tradition in American politics.
-Trump’s attacks on the electoral system may well intensify the alienation felt by many Americans from their political institutions, but surveys show that he is tapping into that feeling, not creating it.
-Most commentators have been outraged by Trump’s willful attacks on the electoral process.
-In this narrative, the Republican candidate is jeopardizing the essence of the American tradition: the “peaceful transfer of power” that goes back to the nation’s founding.
+Trump was the first presidential nominee of a major party to make allegations of systemic fraud central to his campaign, but his line tapped into a deep tradition in American politics.
+Trump’s attacks on the electoral system may well have intensified the alienation felt by many Americans from their political institutions, but surveys showed that he was tapping into that feeling, not creating it.
+Most commentators were outraged by Trump’s willful attacks on the electoral process.
+In this narrative, the Republican candidate was jeopardizing the essence of the American tradition: the “peaceful transfer of power” that goes back to the nation’s founding.

-There is a rosy quality to this narrative.
-It imagines an American past in which voters went to the polls to peacefully cast their votes, gamely accepting the result even if it went against them.
-It is a narrative based on truth, but it is not the whole truth.
+There was a rosy quality to this narrative.
+It imagined an American past in which voters went to the polls to peacefully cast their votes, gamely accepting the result even if it went against them.
+It was a narrative based on truth, but it was not the whole truth.
 The reality is that Trump’s conspiratorial way of thinking – his refusal to accept that the electoral system works in the way it claims to – is just as old as the alternative, rosy picture.
 The United States, by most measures, is the oldest mass democracy in the world – white men could vote almost without any property restrictions in most states as early as the 1810s, fully a century before the same was true in the UK (with the Representation of the People Act 1918).
-But its politics have always been rude and rumbustious – and, on occasion, rigged.
+But its politics have always been rude and rumbustious – and, on occasion, rigged…

 Until the introduction of what was known as the “Australian ballot” in the 1880s, when you voted you made your choice public.
 The “Australian” system, named after the practice of secrecy in elections adopted in the British colony of Victoria in 1856, meant a generic ballot paper produced by neutral election authorities.
 That replaced a chaotic electoral world in which the campaigns themselves produced their own ballots on coloured paper, which voters then deposited in round glass ballot boxes.
 Voters lined up to cast their ballot with party operatives pressing, persuading or bribing them.
 Voting against the prevailing mood in one’s own precinct took courage, often physical courage.
 Violence was common, and, up to a point, an accepted part of the process.
 If a voter was not “manly” enough to stand up for his chosen candidate against a little bit of rowdiness from the other side, then was he really a fit republican citizen?